goodcover/scala-relay/node-compiler/README.md

  - Handles first layer of spreading, right now we spit out `js.|` to join disjoint fields, even though in fact they are not disjoint, they are a union, however, this requires a fix later down the line.
- - `@sjs(with:Boolean!)` basically this allows us to control from a fragment spread level whether to combine the fields as an `js.|` or using ` with `.
-With has more compile time constraints where ` js.| ` is easier to generate.
+ - `@sjs(extends: String)` This can give you a parent class to mixin.
+It's your job to verify it.

 ## Example

 Ill walk you through a simple example.
 I'll assume you know roughly how [Relay Modern](https://github.com/facebook/relay/) works.

 We'll obviously need a schema, for which we'll use the example provided.